fabiangreffrath/woof/README.md

  * A crash is fixed when loading a PWAD which contains empty DEHACKED lumps (e.g. ElevenZero.wad, since Woof!
 3.0.0).
  * The "HI_START"/"HI_END" namespace has been introduced to avoid conflicts with high-resolution textures (e.g. Hell Ground, since Woof!
 4.0.0).
  * Support for 16-bit WAV sound lumps has been added (since Woof!
 4.0.0).
  * Support for the "MUSINFO" lump has been added (since Woof!
-4.0.0).
+4.0.0, fixed in Woof!
+4.0.1).

 ## Known issues